simplexvia/cs-website/docs/horseman/lope-attitude-fix-guide.md

 - Finished ranch versatility / ranch riding horse
 - Trained through the bridle
 - Normally ridden/shown in a correction bit
-→ Attitude at the lope departure is almost always rider error or subtle pain.
+→ Any head-shake, tail-wring, or mini-buck at the lope departure is almost always rider-induced or subtle pain.

 ### The Original Question
 > “As a horseman, when putting a horse into a lope the horse initially has some attitude or not focused on the rider where it may shake its head or do a little buck.
 How should the horseman respond in those situations?”